Rettend/github-material-icon-theme/README.md

 ## Download

-### Chrome
+### Chromium

-Install zip from the Release tab, then load the extension from `chrome://extensions/` by clicking `Load unpacked`. (sorry, no Chrome Web Store that would be $5)
+Install zip from the Release tab, unzip, then load the extension from `chrome://extensions/` by clicking `Load unpacked`. (sorry, no Chrome Web Store that would be $5)

 ### Firefox